 There is no charge for the sessions, however, free-will donations are always appreciated.

 Cancellations or changes to the schedule are posted on the website and an email will be sent out to those on the Centering Prayer email list, kept by Anne.

 No prior experience with Centering Prayer is required.
 However, a simple 15-minute introduction to the practice is available before each session for those who have never had instruction or experience with this prayer method.
 Please contact Anne to make arrangements at 203.245.0401, ext.
 128, or firstname.lastname@example.org.
 You can also watch an interview about Centering Prayer with Anne Simpkinson.

 Anne Simpkinson has been practicing Centering Prayer (CP) since 1996.
-She facilitated CP groups at St. Bartholomew’s Episcopal Church and St. Ignatius Catholic Church in Manhattan for several years, is certified as an Introductory CP Workshop leader, and served as co-coordinator of Contemplative Outreach of New York City.
+She facilitated CP groups at St. Bartholomew’s Episcopal Church and St. Ignatius Catholic Church in Manhattan for several years, is a commissioned Introductory CP presenter, and served as co-coordinator of Contemplative Outreach of New York City.
 She is currently Director of Communications at Mercy by the Sea.

 Claire Rusowicz is a certified spiritual and retreat director, and spiritual director supervisor.
 She is responsible for program development and presentation as well as co-facilitating the Centering Prayer groups with Anne.

 Check the list of Contemplative Practices to see if a day-long or weekend Centering Prayer program is offered.